Giant77/RentalMotor/README.md

 - **Template-based navigation** and restricted UI behavior
 - **Safe rental availability enforcement**

+Or you can check the test deployment [here](https://gi4nt.pythonanywhere.com/).

 <!-- _This repository is intended as a structural prototype, not a full production deployment._ -->

 ---